IPAMS/IDSimPy/docs/usersguide/chemistry.rst

     1200 ; 1.2e-05 ;  149 ; 251 ; 200 ;
     1400 ; 1.4e-05 ;  146 ; 254 ; 200 ;

 Here, three ``discrete`` chemical species were simulated and recorded: `Cl_1`, `Cl_2` and `Cl_3`.
-Discrete species are the actively simulated chemical species, which are described by individual particles by the reaction simuatlion (RS) module of IDSimF.
+Discrete species are the actively simulated chemical species, which are described by individual particles by the reaction simulation (RS) module of IDSimF.
 There are other chemical species in RS, which are not written to chemistry result files.
 See the IDSimF documentation for details.

 Reading of concentration files
 ==============================